-In December 2019, convinced by the merits of our proposal for a national monument dedicated to Franco-Canadian relations, the Beechwood Foundation graciously granted Christophe Raisonnier and André Levesque, the project co-initiators, a parcel of land for its construction.
+In December 2019, convinced by the merits of our proposal for a national monument dedicated to Franco-Canadian relations, the Beechwood Foundation graciously granted Christophe Raisonnier (at the origin of the project in 2016) joined by André Levesque (for its implementation in 2017), a parcel of land for its construction.

 A fitting site was to be identified within Section 102 of Beechwood Cemetery, providing a catalyst for the Francophone community in Canada to engage in reflection and dialogue.
 The “Amicitia France-Canada” monument will be erected in a beautiful natural setting providing appropriate space and access for visitors.
 Upon completion of detailed site inspections, Beechwood confirmed that the future monument would be located in between the two major parts of the National Military Cemetery and set along an existing brick pathway.
 As shown in the photographs below, the monument will be erected along an existing, lovely stone wall that provides access to a natural pathway located immediately behind the monument.
 The area shown between the four wooden stakes is where the monument’s foundation will be laid.
 This location reveals a symbolic anchor on the visible part of the Canadian Shield within Beechwood Cemetery.